 Powers and Abilities

 Metamorpho is able to transmute his body in whole or in part into any element.
 He is able to combine and shape these elements at will.
 He is also capable of shape-shifting, and can reshape parts of his body and the whole at his will, including being able to stretch his body; he can also be solid, liquid, plasma or gas.
 His transmuted body is resistant to blunt force and energy attacks.
-He appears to be functionally immortal, particularly in his inert state.
+He appears to be functionally immortal, particularly in his inert state, evident by the fact that he has survived death several times.
 He is a skilled martial artist, as well as an archaeologist and a detective.
 He is weak to the Orb of Ra, which is like Kryptonite to him.

 - Height: 6'1"

 - Weight: 200 lbs

 - Eye Color: Black

 - Citizenship: American

 - Marital Status: Married